noramens/myLocations/README.md

 Built with React, you can save locations and group them in categories so you can later find them.
 [Let me know what you think](https://mylocationz.netlify.app/)

+## Features

+- User can manage (view, add, remove and edit) the list of Categories.
+- User can manage (view, add, remove and edit) the list of Locations.
+- Each screen has a top toolbar with title and action buttons.
+The user executes an operation on a list item by clicking the appropriate button in the top toolbar.

 ## Pre-requisites

 Ensure you have the following set up locally: